ocaml/v2.ocaml.org/site/learn/tutorials/modules.md

 derived and is the broadest possible, or can be restricted by writing an `example.mli` file.

-That said, a given module can also be defined explicitely from within a file.
+That said, a given module can also be defined explicitly from within a file.
 That makes it a submodule of the current module.
 Let's consider this `example.ml` file: